MrBouzaffour/Simple-Database/README.md

 - **Dynamic Row and Table Size Calculation**: Automatically calculates sizes based on row structures.
 - **Data Serialization and Deserialization**: For storing and retrieving structured data.
 - **Memory Management**: Includes functions for dynamic memory allocation and deallocation for tables.
+- **Supported Operations**: Currently, the system only supports insert and select operations.

 ## Installation